 No record of an ERN?

-If you’re sure you don’t have a record of your ERN but are presently employing staff, you may have failed to register with HMRC as an employer.
-If that’s the case, make sure you register as soon as possible or you could face serious consequences.
+If you’re sure you don’t have a record of your ERN but are presently employing staff, you may not have registered with HMRC as an employer.

 Some exceptions to PAYE

-- If employees are working as unpaid volunteers.
+- If employees are unpaid volunteers.

 - If your company is based in the Isle of Man or the Channel Islands.